 To check to see whether you require a visa, please see here.

-Please see an INIS list of countries that require a visa before entry to Ireland.
+Please see on the Irish Immigration Service website a list of the countries that require a visa before entry to Ireland.